 As well as being a valuable opportunity to be involved in vital research, TREENET has provided West Torrens with a valuable opportunity to promote developments in Council’s horticultural practices & goals.
 Council has freely presented information about its involvement in TREENET to residents & positive feedback from the community is quite common.

 Council provides information on tree species in the form of factsheets, they are made available on request or can be downloaded from the website.
 Where possible, factsheets are provided to all householders in each street involved in Council’s annual greening program.
 Providing such information and initiating discussion during the planning stages of Council’s greening programs has been effective in increasing community support for greening works and for the care of street trees.

 Many of the greening programs of previous decades have been ineffective, frequently utilizing inappropriate species with have obvious impacts and major maintenance concerns whilst providing limited benefit to the community.
-Consequently, many members of the community have a low opinion of local government’s horticultural knowledge and ability.
+Consequently, many members of the community have a low opinion of the local government’s horticultural knowledge and ability.

 Including a short note about the TREENET Program on the relevant factsheets immediately raises Council’s horticultural credibility through the link with the University of Adelaide.
 Many residents appreciate the fact that Council is affiliated with such an organization and is making use of resources like the Waite Arboretum.